She thought her days of hiding were over . . . but the danger has just begun

 This is a good book.
 Yeah, like as in fast paced, edge of your seat, can't put down good from start to finish!
 I've been a fan of Lynette Eason for a while now, and this is one of her best stories so far, which is saying a lot.
 If you liked her Women of Justice series you don't want to miss this one.
 Dani and her son are as likeable as her abusive husband and his brother are not.
 That's ok, it makes them great villians.
 Domestic violence is not an easy subject to address but Ms. Eason does so tastefully, and takes it seriously.
 Dani and her son are not totally fine a few days after Kurt's death.
 It takes time to work through the serious issues that come from that sort of situation.

 Characters from No One To Trust, the first book in the Hidden Identity series, play fairly key roles in this second book, which is neat but it doesn't in any way mean that if you started with this book that you would be lost or missing important information.
 My favourite kind of series is one where the story is wrapped up by the end with no major cliffhanger or no important back story that you wished you read first and this fits the bill.
 Danger, secrets, excitement, fear, and some romance, it doesn't get much better than this.

-This book has been provided courtesy of Baker Publishing Group and Graf-Martin Communications, Inc. Available at your favourite bookseller from Bethany House, a division of Baker Publishing Group.
+This book has been provided courtesy of Baker Publishing Group and Graf-Martin Communications, Inc. Available at your favourite bookseller from Revell, a division of Baker Publishing Group.